KshitijAng/RAG-API-Using-Llama-3.2/README.md

 # RAG API Using Llama 3.2

-This repository contains a modified implementation of a Retrieval-Augmented Generation (RAG) API using the Meta Llama 3.2 model.
+This repository contains a `modified implementation` of a Retrieval-Augmented Generation (RAG) API using the `Meta Llama 3.2 model`.
 The modifications are designed for individuals with computational constraints of downloading the model locally or those encountering issues with the vLLM library.

 **Note: This solution works on Windows only, based on personal trial and error.**